mtremsal/fly-machines-proxy-demo/README.md

 For the most part, this was surprisingly straightforward:

-* [vs CDN] Getting all users on a single shared VM buys us low-latency and high-volume updates, without having to rely on a quirky serverless storage service.
+* Getting all users on a single shared VM buys us low-latency and high-volume updates, without having to rely on a quirky serverless storage service.
-* [vs CDN & FaaS] Working with full VMs at the edge provides a lot of flexibility in terms of architecture, such as letting us run whatever runtime and library we're familiar with.
+* Working with full VMs at the edge provides a lot of flexibility in terms of architecture, such as letting us run whatever runtime and library we're familiar with.
-* [vs CDN & FaaS] We were able to test our code locally and iterate quickly, without having to push it to a serverless infra each time.
+* We were able to test our code locally and iterate quickly, without having to push it to several serverless APIs each time.
-* [vs FaaS & PaaS & IaaS] We didn't have to punch holes through firewalls and security groups to get regions to talk to each other.
+* Relying on the Fly-Replay Header removed the need to run our own proxy or a service mesh, though to be fair, that's also not needed with serverless offerings.
-* [vs PaaS & IaaS] Relying on the Fly-Replay Header removed the need to run our own proxy or a service mesh.
+* Compared to a traditional public cloud provider, we didn't have to punch holes through firewalls and security groups to get isolated regions to talk to each other.

 While we didn't run into them, let's keep in mind the limitations listed in the announcement post for [Fly Machines](https://fly.io/blog/fly-machines/#how-fly-machines-will-frustrate-you-the-emotional-cost-of-simplicity), most notably that stopped machines aren't guaranteed to be available again and aren't fully free.